 Data driven decision making (DDDM) will enhance your productivity and profitability across the board.
-Every business contains nuanced differences in its approach-analyzing the data that is relevant to your business is what counts.
+Every small business contains nuanced differences in it's approach-analyzing the data that is relevant to your business is what counts.
+Data analysis isn't just for Fortune 500 companies, anymore.